 Organize Without Speaking

 This is a simple game that tests the collaborative skills of participants.
-Ask them to arrange themselves in a line ordered by their birth year or how many years they have been living in their current house.
+Ask them to arrange themselves in a line ordered by their birth year or another time based prompt.
 The only catch — they can’t speak, they have to use hand signals!
 Participants will have to organize themselves and pay attention to the signs from other people in the group.
+This is also a fantastic way to observe the group a get a feel for the individual dynamics.
+Take not of who takes charge.
+Pay attention to the ones who seem especially skilled or scattered.
+If you are worried about a long uncomfortable silence, you can always play some jaunty background music!

 True or False Running